Summer Fun: Just Like in the Vanderbilts’ Day

 On Biltmore Estate, the Vanderbilt family enjoyed picnics at a special location known as “Picnic Island,” which you can see situated in the Lagoon.
 At Edith Vanderbilt’s request, a swinging bridge (no longer there) was added for easy access to Picnic Island and estate rangers ensured there was no poison ivy growing there—a task modern picnickers know all too well!

-We also know that Mrs. Vanderbilt planned a picnic in May of 1915 on nearby Busbee Mountain, and we have multiple picnic baskets, metal serveware and food canisters included, in our archival collection.
+We also know that Mrs. Vanderbilt planned a picnic in May of 1915 on nearby Busbee Mountain, and we have multiple picnic baskets, metal serveware, and food canisters included in our archival collection.

 Be sure to pack Biltmore Wines for your next picnic!

-Try these modern-day expert picnic tips:
+Try these modern-day Biltmore picnic tips:

 Thank goodness today’s picnics are much simpler!
 By keeping everything quick and easy, you can enjoy the entire experience from start to finish—even without chairs and fine china.
-Here are a few tips from our estate experts.
+Here are a few tips from our estate experts:

-• Grab-and-go snacks or light bites from an estate restaurant or shop are also a great option for a memorable picnic at Biltmore without the fuss.
+• Keep it convenient: Make a variety of sandwiches and mouthwatering gourmet dips the night before.
+That way, you can be ready to picnic the next day with no prep.
+Sandwiches also mean you don’t have to bring many separate items—everything’s already combined into a tasty package.
+Grab-and-go snacks or light bites from an estate restaurant or shop are also a great option for a memorable picnic at Biltmore without the fuss.

 (Please note: Guests with estate admission, an overnight stay, or an Annual Pass are permitted to picnic on Biltmore Estate.
 If picnicking on the estate, outside food is only permitted in designated areas.
 Outside alcohol and tailgating—including the use of tents, grills, multiple camping chairs/tables, and large coolers—are not permitted anywhere on estate grounds.)